 Listen to the whole conversation below!

-In 2022-2023, City Year Miami is celebrating its 15th Birthday and we’re so excited to be going #backtobasics!
-Join us...Read more about Celebrating 15 Years of Serving Miami's Students
+In 2022-2023, City Year Miami is celebrating its 15th birthday.
+We're so excited to go #backtobasics!
+Join us for a...Read more about Celebrating 15 years of serving Miami's students

 In our latest Community Champion Speaker Series for City Year Miami, our AmeriCorps Members had the opportunity to engage with...Read more about Changing Your Recipe To Find The Best One